OpenSILEX/opensilex/opensilex-front/front/src/components/germplasm/doc/GermplasmHelpEN.md

 - You can add additional information by clicking on the button *Add Column*. (this new attributes are used for information but won't be used as search filter for example.)

 **Species insertion**
-The species defined by Agrovoc ontology have been automatically inserted inside the system database.
+The species defined by Agrovoc ontology have been automatically inserted inside the system database with their translations.
+For this reason, the species can't be updated for now because this would erase the translations.
 If a species is missing, you can add it by using this functionnality but it won't be translated.

 **Variety insertion**
 - The species URI is mandatory and the species must exist in the database.
 If it doesn't exist, you have to insert it.